 Barbados is a beautiful island country in the Caribbean Sea… and we want to go there, now!

-Its nearest neighbours are Saint Lucia and Martinique to the northwest, Guyana to the south, Trinidad and Tobago, Grenada and Venezuela to the southwest and Saint Vincent and the Grenadines to the west.
+Its nearest neighbors are Saint Lucia and Martinique to the northwest, Guyana to the south, Trinidad and Tobago, Grenada and Venezuela to the southwest and Saint Vincent and the Grenadines to the west.

 Fancy a delightful beachside holiday full of cocktails, delicious food and plenty of sun?
 Head for the coordinates of 13.1667° N, 59.5500° W to experience your very own Barbadian adventure!

 The terrain here is relatively flat, rising to a central highland region – nice and easy to explore!

 The total land area of Barbados is 166 square miles (430 square kilometres)…

 …that’s around 4 times the size of Liverpool.

 …that’s only around 2/3 of the population of Liverpool!

 Residents here are known as Barbadians or Bajans